simovilab/.github/profile/README.md

 Panel for analysis of public transportation service data.
 Enables researchers and analysts to query and visualize historical and real-time service data, facilitating informed decision-making.

 > [!NOTE]
 > TRL is an acronym for **Technology Readiness Level**.
 The levels range from 1 to 9, where 1 indicates basic research and 9 indicates that the technology is fully tested and ready for production use.
-You can check the [applied scale](../TRL.md).
+You can check the [scale applied here](https://github.com/simovilab/context/blob/main/trl.md).